Hundebegegnungen/Treffen richtig managen – So vermeidest du Probleme

 🔴 If one of the dogs is very nervous or tense.

-🔴 When your dog pulls on the leash and is excited.
+🔴 If your dog is pulling on the leash and excited.

 🔴 If the other dog owner does not want contact.

-3. My dog is getting nervous because he isn't allowed to go – what should I do?
+3. My dog gets nervous because he's not allowed to approach – What to do?

-Some dogs become frustrated when they aren't allowed to be with other dogs.
-This can manifest itself in barking, pulling, or whining.
-Here's how to help:
+Some dogs react with frustration if they are not allowed to approach other dogs.
+This can manifest as barking, pulling, or whining.
+Here's what helps:

-✔ Calm training with distance from the other dog.
+✔ Calm training with distance to the other dog.

-✔ Establish alternative behavior, such as eye contact with the owner or a signal to wait quietly.
+✔ Build alternative behaviors, e.g., eye contact with the owner or a signal for calm waiting.

 ✔ Clear management – No pulling on the leash!
 Reward calm behavior and build patience.